Certain permanent life insurance policies offer lifelong coverage and also bundle as an investment tool.

 A portion of each premium goes toward covering the cost of insuring your life, while the other part is routed to a built-in investment account, called cash value.
 This account earns interest and grows on a tax-deferred basis.

 You can access your monetary value whenever needed and withdraw it completely by cancelling your life insurance policy.
 This can be useful if you need immediate payments to pay off your mortgage or debt to the bank, or if you prefer not to use your investments or assets as collateral for outstanding loans.
-The amount you receive when terminating a permanent life insurance policy is called cash surrender values.
+The amount you receive when terminating your life insurance policy is called cash surrender value.

 Continue reading this article to find out how they are calculated and whether cash value life insurance is right for you.